Skip to main content

 Motion / AI

-• Dome scenes can still be affected by insects, lighting, rain, and reflections
+• Dome scenes are still affected by insects, lighting, rain, and reflections

-• Motion zones should be designed around the actual purpose of the camera
+• Motion zones should align with the actual purpose of the camera

 • Codec: H.264